Meet Tom Hudson, founding partner Middleton Advisors

 “Even though the market conditions in 2007 weren’t exactly encouraging, we did both feel pretty confident.”

-“One of the first houses I bought for a Middleton client really sums up why I love being on the buying side,” says Tom.
+“One of the first houses I worked on for a Middleton client really sums up why I love being in the prime property sector,” says Tom.
 “They had initially refused to even go and see the property, but I was so confident it was the right house that I asked him to return early from a trip.
 It’s not about the power of persuasion, it’s about really knowing your client.
 And I love being in a position where our judgement is implicitly trusted – that is key to everything for Middleton.”

 Having spent as long now at Middleton as any company he has ever worked for, Tom is thrilled to see all his ambitions align.
 “Mark and I have had the best time, building the company up.
-We were always clear that we wanted steady, controlled growth and now, with 12 people, we feel as though we’ve got a fantastic offering for clients who want to acquire prime property in London or the country.
+We were always clear that we wanted steady, controlled growth and now, with 14 people, we feel as though we’ve got a fantastic offering for clients who want to buy or invest in prime property in London or the country.
 The team is really strong and I think much of that is because we’ve established a very clear ethos and proposition.
 It’s easy to explain to people at interview, and it’s always very obvious whether they ‘get’ that or not.”

-“Now that Middleton is such an established and respected brand in the buying market place, our job is to keep up the controlled growth of the business, ensure that we’re keeping our finger on the pulse.”
+“Now that Middleton is such an established and respected brand in the prime property market place, our job is to keep up the controlled growth of the business, ensure that we’re keeping our finger on the pulse.”

 “Having been through both scenarios, I’d rather be an experienced operator in a challenging market, than an inexperienced kid in a bull market,” says Tom when comparing his experience launching Sporting Holidays and Middleton Advisors.